brechtm/rinohtype/CONTRIBUTING.rst

 Contributing
 ============

 Thank you for considering contributing to rinohtype!
+This document contains some general information with respect to contributions.
+Please refer to DEVELOPING.rst for specific information on running tests etc.

 Contributor License Agreement